Crime in the United States: Metropolitan areas

 Crime in metropolitan statistical areas tends to be above the national average; however, wide variance exists among and within metropolitan areas.
 Some responding jurisdictions report very low crime rates, while others have considerably higher rates; these variations are due to many factors beyond population.
 FBI crime statistics publications strongly caution against comparison rankings of cities, counties, metropolitan statistical areas, and other reporting units without considering factors other than simply population.
 For 2017, the metropolitan statistical area with the highest violent crime rate was the Memphis, Tennessee, metropolitan area, with a rate of 1168.3 per 100,000 residents, while the metropolitan statistical area with the lowest violent crime rate was Bangor, Maine, metropolitan area, with a rate of 65.8.

-It is quite common for crime in American cities to be highly concentrated in a few, often economically disadvantaged areas.
-For example, San Mateo County, California had a population of approximately 707,000 and 17 homicides in 2001.
-Six of these 17 homicides took place in poor East Palo Alto, which had a population of roughly 30,000.
-So, while East Palo Alto accounted for a mere 4.2% of the population, about one-third of the homicides took place there.
+According to Jeffrey Ross, isolated, underserved urban communities tend to perpetuate criminality and gang violence.
+In the United States, it is common for crime to be concentrated in a small number of economically disadvantaged areas, which may remain persistently afflicted by crime no matter which ethnic group is living there.

 Number and growth of criminal laws

-There are conflicting opinions on the number of federal crimes, but many have argued that there has been explosive growth and it has become overwhelming.
+There are conflicting opinions on the number of federal crime laws, with some arguing that there are now too many laws.
 In 1982, the U.S. Justice Department could not come up with a number, but estimated 3,000 crimes in the United States Code.
 In 1998, the American Bar Association (ABA) said that it was likely much higher than 3,000, but didn't give a specific estimate.
 In 2008, the Heritage Foundation published a report that put the number at a minimum of 4,450.
 When staff for a task force of the U.S. House Judiciary Committee asked the Congressional Research Service (CRS) to update its 2008 calculation of criminal offenses in the United States Code in 2013, the CRS responded that they lack the staffing and resources to accomplish the task.